-- 1. Defined Two or more dwelling units on a lot designed to be at a scale that blends into a low-density neighborhood context. - 2.
-Basic Use Standards - a.
+1. Defined Two or more dwelling units on a lot designed to be at a scale that blends into a low-density neighborhood context.

+- a.
 No more than one building per lot is permitted. - b.
 No more than 12 dwelling units per building are permitted, except as listed below. - c.
 Height must be no greater than 2.5 stories. - d.
 Buildings with a height greater than 2 stories must have a sloped roof of 6:12 or greater. - e.
 Street-facing building width must be no greater than 100 feet. - f.
-Any attached or detached garage or carport located on the same lot must be located behind the principal building. - 3.
-Limited Use Standard - a.
-In RU- districts, no more than 4 dwelling units per building are permitted. - In PX- and PM- Districts on sites 5 acres or larger, the total gross floor area of single unit attached, single unit detached, and neighborhood unit uses cannot exceed 50% of the total square footage of the development footprint.
+Any attached or detached garage or carport located on the same lot must be located behind the principal building.

+3. Limited Use Standard

+- a.
+In RU- districts, no more than 4 dwelling units per building are permitted. - b.
+In ON- districts, Neighborhood Unit uses require a CUP and are only allowed on parcels with access onto a street with a functional classification as a collector or greater. - c.
+In PX- and PM- Districts on sites 5 acres or larger, the total gross floor area of single unit attached, single unit detached, and neighborhood unit uses cannot exceed 50% of the total square footage of the development footprint.